How to use VI MIDI

 Single notes, such as sus, dim, staccato, detache etc. are polyphon playable.

-Performance articulations, such as legato, portamento, zigane etc. are monophonic articulations.
+Performance articulations, such as legato, portamento, zigane etc. are monophonic articulations with the common VI.

 And now I wish you successful sessions with this powerful instrument(s)